peter88szabo/Hydrogen_polarizability_and_vdW_energy/README.md

 # Hydrogen_polarizability_and_vdW_energy
-The purpose of the code to compute the polarizability of the Hydrogen atom and the van der Waals energy of a H-H dimer
+The purpose of this code is to compute the polarizability of the Hydrogen atom and the van der Waals energy of a H-H dimer